sheldonhull/sheldonhull.hugo/content/notes/development/go/http.md

 When you specify an IP address like 127.0.0.1 explicitly, you are telling the server to only listen on that specific network interface, which macOS recognizes as a safe and expected behavior and does not generate an alert.

-To avoid the pop-up alert when using http.ListenAndServe(":"+port, nil), you can add your application to the list of trusted applications in the macOS Firewall settings or use http.ListenAndServe("127.0.0.1:"+port, nil) to explicitly listen on the loopback interface.
+To avoid the pop-up alert when using http.ListenAndServe(":"+port, nil), you can add your application to the list of trusted applications in the macOS Firewall settings, or use http.ListenAndServe("127.0.0.1:"+port, nil) to explicitly listen on the loopback interface.

 {{< /admonition >}}

-[^chatgpt-debugging]: This is an incredible example of it jump starting debugging efforts.
+[^chatgpt-debugging]: This is an incredible example of it jump-starting debugging efforts.
 The level of effort to get a quick answer was much faster than Google.
-Will it may "hallucinate" this is a good example of quick information that can help and let you move on.
+While it may "hallucinate", this is a good example of quick information that can help and let you move on.